ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-51. If we initialize the weights of a tanh based NN, which of the following approaches will lead to the vanishing gradients problem?
+Q. If we initialize the weights of a tanh based NN, which of the following approaches will lead to the vanishing gradients problem?
 1. Using the normal distribution, with parameter initialization method as suggested by Kaiming [14].
 1. Using the uniform distribution, with parameter initialization method as suggested by Xavier Glorot [9].
 1. Initialize all parameters to a constant zero value.

 <details><summary><b>Answer</b></summary>